elastic/kibana/x-pack/plugins/cases/server/connectors/cases/README.md

    2. Check if the case is older than the defined time window.
 If yes it will create a new case as described in Step 1.
    3. Check if the case is closed.
 If it is, it will check if the case should be reopened.
 If yes the case action will reopen the case and attach the alerts to it.
 If not it will create a new case and attach the alerts to the new case.

-If an alert does not belong to a group it will not be attached to any case.
+If an alert does not belong to a group it will be attached to a case representing the `unknown` value.
 Also, if no grouping field is configured by the user, all alerts will be attached to the same case.

 ```mermaid
 flowchart TB